Bixby Bridge: Adler Ranch sale

 The nonprofit Western Rivers Conservancy, which buys land with the goal to protect habitat and provide public access, secured a purchase agreement.
 It was interested in selling the land to the US Forest Service, which would make it possible for hikers to travel from Bottcher's Gap to the sea.
-But some local residents are opposed to the forest service acquiring the land.
-They are concerned about a lack of federal funding to maintain a critical fire break on the land.
-On October 2, 2019, the California Natural Resources Agency announced it was seeking funding through Proposition 68, a bond measure approved by voters in 2018, to obtain the land for the tribe.
+But some local residents were opposed to the forest service acquiring the land.
+They were concerned about a lack of federal funding to maintain a critical fire break on the land.

+On October 2, 2019, the California Natural Resources Agency announced it was seeking funding through Proposition 68, a bond measure approved by voters in 2018, to obtain the land for the Esselen tribe.
 The Adler family agreed to sell 1199 acre of the Adler Ranch.
-The land was purchased through a $4.52 million grant from the California Natural Resources Agency.
-In late July 2020 the purchase of the Adler Ranch successfully closed and the property was transferred to the Esselen tribe.
+In late July 2020 the purchase of the Adler Ranch successfully closed.
+The land was purchased through a $4.52 million grant from the California Natural Resources Agency and the property was transferred to the Esselen tribe.
 The land acquisition could help facilitate federal recognition of the tribe.